Clubs & Amenities

 Open to all, this club meets the second Thursday of each month from 2:00 pm – 4:00 pm at the Community Center.
 The book club meets September – June.
 For more information and/or to be put on the email list, please email Sally Von Benken.

-• June 6 – Only if we need it: The Rainbow Comes and Goes, authors Cooper and Vanderbilt – Non-fiction
+• September 12 – The Rainbow Comes and Goes.
+Non-fiction.
+Cooper and Vanderbilt

 Lunch and Learn, Monthly